We work to support Recruit Group services by carrying out research

 Joined Recruit in 2008 following a career in international/domestic finance.
 In the intervening years, he has donned many caps, overseeing a diverse range of projects running the gamut from robotics to natural language processing, A.I., the development of IoT devices geared toward a female demographic, video algorithms, and overseas expansion support.

-Shiozawa has a keen interest in new robotics and devices.
+Shiozawa has a keen interest in robotics and devices, also researches cashless and retail technologies in Northern Europe.

 Decades ago, Keno Sugawara was influenced by Super Titan (by Tatsuo Morimura) at a young age.
 Then, he followed the latest trends to work on software and hardware modification using various computers.
 Recently, Keno has been fascinated by the inconvenience of performance limitations, and devoted to developing 8bit and16bit microcomputers.